Home > Junior ISA > What are the differences between junior ISAs and adult ISAs?

 JISAs and adult ISAs are both tax-free savings products, which means no matter how much they grow by, there’s no tax to pay.
 However, they’re geared towards different people and suit different purposes.

 The obvious difference is that junior ISAs are aimed at children while adult ISAs are made for adults, but since you can choose to use either or both products to save for your child, it’s important to recognise their other differences.
-From the age of 16, your child can have both a JISA and a cash adult ISA in their own name.

-Who is it meant for?
-Children under the age of 16 who don’t already have a Child Trust Fund.
-Anyone 16 years old or over can open a cash adult ISA.
-Anyone 18 years old or over can open a stocks and shares ISA.
+Who is it meant for? | Children under the age of 18 who don't have a child trust fund (children must be under 16 to be eligible for a OneFamily Junior ISA) | Anyone 18 years old or over can open either a cash ISA or a stocks and shares ISA. |

 What are the similarities betwen junior ISAs and adult ISAs?